Toyger Cat For Sale

 History & Origin of the Toyger Breed

-The Toyger breed was developed in the 1980s by breeder Judy Sugden, daughter of Jean Mill who created the Bengal cat breed.
-Judy's vision was to create a domestic cat with branching stripes resembling a tiger's coat pattern.
+Toyger is a breed developed in the 1980s by breeder Judy Sugden, daughter of Jean Mill, who invented the Bengal cat breed.
+Judy's dream was to produce a domestic cat with branching stripes that mimic the coat pattern of an tiger.

 "My goal was to create a cat that would remind people of the endangered wild tiger and perhaps inspire them to protect these magnificent animals in the wild."